A10SINGH/css-mini-project/README.md

-This was my first project using css.
+This was my first project which I made using css and html.